-In 2017, we will begin calculating and reporting our non-GAAP operating efficiency ratio as the ratio of (a) the total non-interest expense numerator to (b) the net revenue denominator (which consists of the sum of net interest income, before provision for credit losses, and non-interest income, less the net impact of derivative accounting as defined in our "Core Earnings" adjustments to GAAP table in "- GAAP Consolidated Earnings Summary - 'Core Earnings'" in this Form 10-Q).
+In the first-quarter 2017, we began calculating and reporting our non-GAAP operating efficiency ratio as the ratio of (a) the total non-interest expense numerator to (b) the net revenue denominator (which consists of the sum of net interest income, before provision for credit losses, and non-interest income, less the net impact of derivative accounting as defined in our "Core Earnings" adjustments to GAAP table in "- GAAP Consolidated Earnings Summary - 'Core Earnings" in this Form 10-Q).
 We believe this change will improve visibility into our management of operating expenses over time and eliminate the variability in this ratio that may be related to the changes in fair value of our derivative contracts that we consider economic hedges and which do not affect how we manage operating expenses.
-This change conforms the treatment of our hedging activities in our operating efficiency ratio to our non-GAAP "Core Earnings" measure.
-The impact of this change on the non-GAAP operating efficiency ratio reported in each of our prior quarterly and annual periods is immaterial.
-This ratio provides useful information to investors because it is a measure used by our management team to monitor our effectiveness in managing operating expenses.
+This change conforms the treatment of our hedging activities in our non-GAAP operating efficiency ratio to our non-GAAP "Core Earnings" measure.
+The impact of this change on the non-GAAP operating efficiency ratio to our non-GAAP "Core Earnings" measure.
+The impact of this change on the non-GAAP operating efficiency ratio generating expenses.
 Other companies may use similarly titled non-GAAP financial measures that are calculated differently from our ratio.
 Accordingly, our non-GAAP operating efficiency ratio may not be comparable to similar measures used by other companies.